 Who are you?
 Where do you stand?
 What’s your role in this world?
 When you contemplate on these questions, you’re puzzled.
 Transferring those thoughts in an essay about yourself is a huge challenge, but you have to face it at one point or another.

 In the continuation, we’ll teach you a valuable lesson: how to get better at writing about yourself.

-This is the hard part: how to start an essay about yourself.
+This is the hard part: how to start a paper about yourself.
 You can’t just begin with “Hello, my name is Daniel and I want to be a truck driver when I grow up.”
 This is not an email you’re sending to someone you want to meet; it’s supposed to be a piece of academic content.

 Maybe your life hasn’t been that special.
 When you’re reading the personal stories of Anne Frank, Benjamin Franklin, or Maya Angelou, you think you don’t have anything to write about.
 You’re wrong.
 Every person on this planet is special.
 You have a lifetime of experiences, skills, and talents behind you.
-That’s what you need to present in few paragraphs.
-Brainstorm with these questions on your mind:
+That’s what you need to present in a few paragraphs.

 When you’re writing a personal essay for admissions or for a college course, you can’t focus on great experiences.
 If you’re like most other young people, you still haven’t changed the world, but you have a bright future ahead.
 The best solution is to focus on your talents and interests.